 Novelty Pancreas Items

 I can't imagine managing T1D without a sense of humor.
-These random, novelty pancreas items make hilarious stocking stuffer ideas and are sure to make the family laugh a little about a disease that is otherwise not so funny.
+These random, novelty pancreas items like this pancreas keychain and these pancreas socks make a hilarious stocking stuffer ideas and are sure to make the family laugh a little about a disease that is otherwise not so funny.

 Now the doll lover in your life can have a constant companion with all the same T1D gadgets as them!
 I love that this company, Deck My Diabetes, is helping to normalize T1D for young children.
 So far they offer the Dexcom G6, the Omnipod pump and PDM, and the Tandem T-slim Pump accessories.
 These doll accessories are pretty life-like and would be such a great addition to your holiday gift ideas list.
 Bonus: they can also be placed on a stuffed animal!